 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-The Chief Guest said, "It gives me great pleasure to be here this morning."
+David said to Anna, "Mona will leave for her native place tomorrow."

 ANSWER DOWNLOAD EXAMIANS APP